eriknovak/python-text-embedding-microservice/text_embedding/config/README.md

 DEV_SESSION_KEY=session-key

 # parameters used only for development
-# in production this should be set as a parameter
+# in production this should be set as a script parameter, not environmental variables
 DEV_MODEL_PATH=./data/embeddings/name.of.the.model.vec
 DEV_MODEL_FORMAT=word2vec
 DEV_MODEL_LANGUAGE={ISO 693-1 code of language}